MooersLab/pymolsnips/README.md

 Versions of vim 8.0 and greater can use minpac to manage plugins on top the native support for plugins.
 Versions of *vim* 7.X and earlier require the use of one of the plugin managers like Vundle to install plugins.
-Most plugins have github websites of their own.
+Most plugins have GitHub websites of their own.
-These sites rarely mention minpac but Vundle is always mentioned.
+These sites rarely mention minpac, but Vundle is always mentioned.

 Vundle, which stands for *vim bundle*, is a plugin manager that configures your plugins directly in the `.vimrc` file.
 It is in this file that you install and update plugins, as well as comment out unused plugins.